 - 1. Place the snowmobile on a level surface. - 2.
+Remove the shroud and the right side cover.
+(See pages 8-5-8-7 for removal procedures.) - 3.
 Remove the dipstick 1, wipe it off with a clean rag, and then insert it back into the filler hole.

-- 3. Remove the dipstick and check that the oil is between the maximum and minimum level marks.
+- 4. Remove the dipstick and check that the oil is between the maximum and minimum level marks.
 If the oil is below the minimum level mark, add sufficient oil to raise it to the maximum level mark.

 - 2 Maximum level mark

 - 3 Minimum level mark